 Accusations against Sterling come at a time when various companies—including Fox News—are dealing with similar sexual harassment claims.
 Recently, Bill O’Reilly, for example, was ousted from the network after sexual harassment allegations surfaced in March of this year, soon after Fox had already unloaded its CEO Roger Ailes over similar claims.
 At the time Bill O’Reilly left, the network had already reportedly paid out $13 million to settle five claims against him alone, just since 2002.

 Victims of employment discrimination and sexual harassment are often unsure of how to exercise their rights, especially when they are worried about being believed and/or potentially losing their jobs.

 At the law office of Robert S. Norell, P.A., our employment lawyers can provide you with very best guidance regarding these sensitive and difficult workplace issues.
-If you’ve been victimized in the workplace, contact us today for a free consultation regarding your rights.
+If you’ve been victimized in the workplace, contact us today for a free case evaluation regarding your rights.